/* * external links open in new window */

 How to get Thailand Visa Extensions in Chiang Mai

 When they call your second number, you go inside, you’ll hand your forms to the main counter.
 They will give you a ticket with a number and barcode then you’ll be called up to the counter.
 Your number shows up on a screen.
 They will take your picture and get any other information they need.
 They’ll call your name a few minutes later to give you your passport with a blue receipt, which you need to show when you exit the country.
 The second part is really quick.
 It’s just the first part that’s so long.
 Set aside a whole day just to be safe and arrive when they open!
+The last time I did this it took almost the whole day.
+Please check their website for holiday closings.

 For more about Southeast Asia, check out these posts: